Susie Darlin': Release

-"Susie Darlin’”. c/w “Livin’s Lovin’ You” were released in May 1958 on Bertram International.
+"Susie Darlin’”. c/w “Living’s Loving You” were released in May 1958 on Bertram International.
 Immediately there was massive Hawaiian airplay and ten days later “Susie Darlin’” (inspired by Robin’s five-year old sister Susie) was the best selling record in Honolulu.
 Luckily for Luke, Art and Dorothy Freeman, Cleveland distributors for the Dot label, were honeymooning in Waikiki when they happened to hear Robin’s record on the radio.

 Bertram leased the record to Dot Records for the US mainland market.
 Reissued on Dot, the single entered the Billboard charts in August 1958, eventually peaked at number five.
 Luke did a quick tour of the United States and appeared on American Bandstand.
 As the single climbed the charts, he was brought back for more shows and performed on more national television shows, including the Perry Como Show.
 In the UK “Susie Darlin'" was released on the London American label (HLD 8676) and reached number 23, in spite of competition from a British cover by Barry Barnett.

 Other versions

 In 1962, Tommy Roe covered "Susie Darlin'".
 A few years later, Mike Curb created his own version, titled "Suzie Darling", with some lyrical adjustments in 1965.

-A German version was covered bei Tommy Kent in 1958 and peaked on the German charts #4.
+A German version was covered by Tommy Kent in 1958 and peaked on the German charts at #4.

 In 1973, Australian Barry Crocker released an updated version of Susie Darlin', which peaked at #7 on the Australian charts and charted at #57 for the year overall.